bolotnikov/gamedevland/src/content/articles/ai-assisted-game-development.md

 - FSM in game scenes;
 - components and actions;
 - safe tweens and async operations;
-- shared ticker and runtime systems;
 - debug services for DevTools;
-- logging and diagnostics with AI;
 - workflow with Codex, VS Code, Figma, and Photopea;
-- gameplay iterations using `Block Puzzle` as an example;
+- gameplay iterations using <a href="https://github.com/gamedevland/block-puzzle" target="_blank" rel="noreferrer">Block Puzzle</a> as an example;
-- and so on.
+- and other similar practical topics.

 The main idea: AI is useful in game development when the project has clear boundaries.